Loading...

 Find this on your UK gas bill or energy statement

-Default rates based on UK Energy Price Cap (January 2026)
+Default rates based on UK Energy Price Cap (Apr–Jun 2026)

 Understanding how your UK gas bill is calculated helps you manage energy costs more effectively.